-Daniel Hörcher is postdoctoral research associate of the Transport Strategy Centre (TSC) within the Centre for Transport Studies (CTS) at Imperial College.
-His research interests are focused around
+Daniel Hörcher is postdoctoral research associate at the Transport Strategy Centre (TSC) within the Centre for Transport Studies (CTS) at Imperial College London.

-He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and is assistant supervisor of PhD candidates Anupriya, Saeed Mohammad, Praj Xuto, Nan Zhang, as well as undergraduate and MSc students.
+He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and he is assistant supervisor of PhD candidates Tobie Cusson and Surabhi Ojha as well as undergraduate and MSc students.

 Daniel graduated from the Budapest University of Technology and Economics (BSc in Transport Engineering, supervisor: Professor Katalin Tánczos) and VU University Amsterdam (MSc in Spatial, Transport and Environmental Economics, supervisor: Professor Piet Rietveld).
 He joined Imperial College in August 2014 as a PhD candidate supervised by Professor Dan Graham and sponsored by the TSC, and successfully defended his doctoral dissertation in October 2017.
 Daniel has a second affiliation with the Budapest University of Technology and Economics.

 Hörcher D, De Borger B, Graham DJ, 2023, Subsidised transport services in a fiscal federation: Why local governments may be against decentralised service provision, Economics of Transportation, Vol:34, ISSN:2212-0122, Pages:1-18

 Singh R, Horcher D, Graham DJ, 2023, An evaluation framework for operational interventions on urban mass public transport during a pandemic, Scientific Reports, Vol:13, ISSN:2045-2322